composewell/streamly/docs/User/Tutorials/module-structure-and-quick-examples.md

 integer stream as input and returns their sum as output.
 The fold is driven using the `Stream.fold` combinator.

-Folds can be composed using combinators, for example, the `teeWith` combinator combines two folds such that the input of the resulting fold is passed through both of them.
+Folds can be composed using combinators.
+For example, the `teeWith` combinator combines two folds so that the input stream is fed into both the folds simultaneously.

 ```haskell
 f :: Monad m => Fold.Fold m Int (Int, Int)